micropython/micropython/docs/esp8266/tutorial/intro.rst

     esptool.py --port /dev/ttyUSB0 --baud 460800 write_flash --flash_size=detect 0 esp8266-20170108-v1.8.7.bin

-You might need to change the "port" setting to something else relevant for your PC.
+You must use the `port <https://github.com/espressif/esptool#serial-port>`_ setting for your operating system.
 You may also need to reduce the baudrate if you get errors when flashing (eg down to 115200).
 The filename of the firmware should also match the file that you have.

 For some boards with a particular FlashROM configuration (e.g. some variants of a NodeMCU board) you may need to use the following command to deploy the firmware (note the ``-fm dio`` option)::

-    esptool.py --port /dev/ttyUSB0 --baud 460800 write_flash --flash_size=detect -fm dio 0 esp8266-20170108-v1.8.7.bin
+    esptool.py --port COM1 --baud 460800 write_flash --flash_size=detect -fm dio 0 esp8266-20170108-v1.8.7.bin

 If the above commands run without error then MicroPython should be installed on your board!